paul-tqh-nguyen/arxiv_as_a_news_paper/README.md

 ## Debugging Dependencies

-Here are some commands that might come in useful if you're having trouble with missing libraries when attempting to use any of our tools:
+Here is an incomplete list of commands that might come in useful if you're having trouble with missing libraries when attempting to use any of our tools:

 ```
 sudo pip3 install bs4